 The thesis must be submitted to the Department's Inspera submissions site.
 It must be accompanied by a statement that the thesis is the candidate's own work except where otherwise indicated.
 This statement will be provided on the Inspera site.

 Also please submit the following electronically to the Graduate Studies Administrator:

-- The full manuscript of the thesis in MS-Word or PDF; - If applicable, syntax files that were used for quantitative data analysis (for instance the relevant .do-files if Stata was used); - If applicable, syntax files that were used for quantitative data analysis (for instance the relevant .do-files if Stata was used); - In case of own data collection, a file (or files in a zip-archive) containing the raw data anonymised in accordance with the terms of the informed consent given by participants (transcripts of interviews, raw data from experiments, other collected material).
+- The full manuscript of the thesis in MS-Word or PDF; - If applicable, syntax files that were used for quantitative data analysis (for instance the relevant .do-files if Stata was used); In case of own data collection, a file (or files in a zip-archive) containing the raw data anonymised in accordance with the terms of the informed consent given by participants (transcripts of interviews, raw data from experiments, other collected material).